bretth/woven/docs/tutorial.rst

 Creating the distribution and project
 --------------------------------------

-Create a project distribution and files using woven's woven-admin.py script.
+Create a project distribution and files using woven's ``woven-admin.py`` script.
 A distribution is all the files including media and other data relating to the project wheras the project is just the Django project.
 We're going to call the distribution something different from the actual project.

 ``woven-admin.py startproject helloadmin woven@example.com --dist=firstdjango``

-woven-admin.py extends django-admin.py allowing us to use woven commands without adding woven itself to the ``INSTALLED_APPS`` setting.
-We can use an optional email address to create a default superuser, though if you didn't define one woven would still offer to create one based on the project name.
+``woven-admin.py`` extends ``django-admin.py`` allowing us to use woven commands without adding woven itself to the ``INSTALLED_APPS`` setting.

+You'll notice that it's a little different from ``django-admin.py startproject`` in that it creates a ``setup.py`` and a few other folders, and merges in the syncdb and creates a default superuser based on the user part of the optional email address (in this case 'woven') or the project name if you want one, though you can skip this behaviour with ``--nosyncdb``.
 As you'll discover, woven's ethos combines convenience with flexibility.
-Sometimes you need to get somewhere in a hurry.
+Sometimes you need to get somewhere in a hurry, or just want a project you can throw away after using.

-You'll notice that it's a little different from ``django-admin.py startproject`` in that it creates a setup.py and a few other folders, and merges in the syncdb and creates a default superuser based on the user part of the optional email address (in this case 'woven') or the project name if you want one, though you can skip this behaviour with --nosyncdb.

 The setup.py is where woven gets your distribution name, project name and project version metadata which is used in deployments, it's just not used to package your project... yet.